Both terms are different.

 Formerly I used to use MIDI synthesizers on a Korg Pa800 Professional Arranger Keyboard after composing on my PC with Cakewalk Pro Audio program (predecessor of the current Sonar).

-I am currently using Propellerhead Reason 10 with its complete mastering options.
+I am currently using Reason Studios (formerly known as Propellerhead Reason) with its complete mastering options.